Membership

 Where are we now?

-The Oxford Wellbeing Coop is in an early stage of development.
+The Oxford Wellbeing Coop is now moving into its next phase of development.

 We’re currently:

-We’re committed to growing at a pace that protects both members and community.
+We’re committed to growing at a pace that protects both members and community, and to shaping the co-op in a way that is values-led, sustainable, and responsive to real need.

 • "The Oxford Wellbeing Coop matters to me because it's built on care, collaboration and shared ownership.
 Supporting our community while making sure every member's voice is heard."